hs11346/Stock-Connect-HKEX/README.md

 ## Project Goal

-This project aims to provide a real-time (or near real-time) Streamlit visualization dashboard to display and analyze stock shareholding data scraped from the HKEXnews website.
+This project aims to provide a real-time Streamlit visualization dashboard & email automation system to display and analyze stock shareholding data scraped from the HKEXnews website.
 It allows users to track daily shareholding information and identify trends and significant changes.

 ## System Architecture

-The system is composed of three main components:
+The system is composed of Four main components:

 1.  **Backend Scraper (Python):** A Python application responsible for continuously scraping daily shareholding data from the HKEXnews website.
 It uses Selenium for web interaction.
 2.  **Data Store (Redis):** Redis serves as the primary database and cache.
 It stores the scraped shareholding data (Pandas DataFrames serialized as JSON) with dates as keys.
 The backend publishes update notifications to a Redis channel.
 3.  **Frontend (Streamlit):** A Streamlit web application that subscribes to Redis updates and visualizes the data.
 It offers interactive charts, including time-series line charts for individual stock shareholdings and bar charts for top/bottom movers based on customizable criteria.
+4. **Email Automation:** A Email Automation System that receives updates from the backend, and generates charts and updates to recipients.

 ## Features